Landi29/P8/arbejdsblade/Counts-of-counts similarity for prediction and search in relational data.md

 ## Counts-of-counts similarity for prediction and search in relational data

 In the paper Jaeger et.
-Al presents a new metric that can be utilized to compare the similarity between graph entities which in turn can be utilize for searching and prediction on relational data.
+Al presents a new metric that can be utilized to compare the similarity between graph entities which in turn can be utilized for searching and prediction on relational data.

 #### Type Extension Trees (TET)